gitlabhq/gitlabhq/doc/install/azure/index.md

 Naturally, we believe that GitLab is a great git repository tool.
 However, GitLab is a whole lot more than that too.
-GitLab unifies issues, code review, CI and CD into a single UI, helping you to move faster from idea to production, and in this tutorial we showed you how quick and easy it is to setup and run your own instance of GitLab on Azure, Microsoft's cloud service.
+GitLab unifies issues, code review, CI and CD into a single UI, helping you to move faster from idea to production, and in this tutorial we showed you how quick and easy it is to set up and run your own instance of GitLab on Azure, Microsoft's cloud service.

 Azure is a great way to experiment with GitLab, and if you decide (as we hope) that GitLab is for you, you can continue to use Azure as your secure, scalable cloud provider or of course run GitLab